 - Your plan’s Medicare contract changes

-Adjusting your present plan can occur once one of these or other Qualifying Life Events occur.
+Adjusting your current plan can occur once one of these or other Qualifying Life Events occur.
 This might include switching to Medicare Advantage Plan or adding Medicare Supplement Insurance.
-The Medicare Group is here to help when you are ready to find the right alternatives for your long-term health when you have a special situation and need Medicare near New Jersey.
+When you are ready to find the right alternatives for your long-term health when you need the help of a local Medicare advantage agency in NJ in in New Jersey, the Medicare Group is here to help.

-Considering dental coverage through Medicare insurance is important if you need additional coverage.
-Medicare offers a great deal of essential coverage, but you still might wind up with out of pocket costs if you only stick to parts A and B. These plans comprise a new plan which takes Original Medicare (Parts A and B)’s place while offering extended coverage.
-When you’re checking out Medicare Advantage Plans, there are many factors to consider, like:
+Considering dental coverage through Medicare insurance is important when you need additional coverage.
+Medicare provides a substantial amount of essential coverage, but you still might wind up with out of pocket costs if you stick only to parts A and B. These plans Original Medicare (Parts A and B)’s place and offer extended coverage all in one plan.
+There are many factors to consider when you are looking at Medicare Advantage Plans.
+A few examples are:

 - The rules for coverage may change from year to year